 Landmark opened way back in 1997 which is ancient for hotels anywhere, especially in Macau.
-Engaging in ageism here isn’t a good idea though because it’s still one of the best options on the Amizade Strip.
+But ageism in this case would be a catastrophic mistake, since it’s easily one of the best mid-range options in town.

 If you’d like breakfast, it costs $158 per person.

 NEW ORIENT LANDMARK HOTEL ROOM